 Your wish list and your realistic list.
 Yes, you may be the top performer in your high school but that, as we have discussed doesn’t guarantee your place.

-Harvard for example, the most popular majors are Social Science, Biology, Math.
-But what most don’t know is that Harvard has a non-profit organisation called Harvardwood which was set up in 1999 by three Harvardians to support people in the arts, media and entertainment business.
-A network group of 10,000 plus members.
+Harvard for example, the most popular majors are Social Science, Biology, and Math.
+But what most don’t know is that Harvard has a non-profit organization called Harvardwood which was set up in 1999 by three Harvardians to support people in the arts, media and entertainment business.
+A networking group of 10,000 plus members.

-Yale is renowned for excellent music and drama courses.
-They have a famous a capella group called Yale Whiffenpoofs.
+Yale is renowned for its excellent music and drama courses.
+They have a famous acapella group called Yale Whiffenpoofs.
 But Yale is also unique as it has 12 residential colleges in total.

-Princeton is unique in that it is the only Ivy that has neither Fraternity or Sorority houses.
+Princeton is unique in that it is the only Ivy that has neither Fraternity nor Sorority houses.
 This is generally a big deal at the Ivies but not at Princeton.
-They do however have co-ed eating clubs if you are a sophomore, and follows a selection process called ‘bicker’.
+They do however have co-ed eating clubs if you are a sophomore, and follow a selection process called ‘bicker’.

 So as I say, don’t just look at the course options.
 Go and visit as many schools as you can.
 Get a feel for the atmosphere and imagine yourself as a student there.

 If you are not into the countryside then Dartmouth is not for you.
 If you love to be surrounded by the bustle of people then consider Cornell.

 All Ivies will offer fantastic courses, but your college life will be so much more than just class.
 Choose somewhere that you will be with like-minded people, not just academically but also socially.

 It will be a long four years if you are not happy with your choice.

 So does attending an Ivy matter, yes, it does, but also choosing the right one is even more important.